carlesfernandez/docker-petalinux/README.md

 installer instead of copying it to the docker images (especially pushing them to the Docker daemon.
 Big space/time saver).

-The image takes a long time to build (up to a couple hours, depending on disk space and system use), but should succeed.
+The image takes a long time to build (on the order of hours, depending on disk space and system use) but should succeed.

-It weights around 45 GB.
+It weighs around 45 GB.

 ### Parameters